-Set a city goal of zero traffic deaths, and create a data-driven approach in which multiple city departments collaborate to reduce roadway crashes and fatalities to zero, because no one should die trying to get where they are going.
+Set a city goal of zero traffic deaths, and create a data-driven approach in which multiple city departments collaborate to reduce roadway crashes and fatalities to zero -- because no one should die trying to get somewhere.

 Atlanta should aspire to make streets safer for everyone regardless of their choice of travel modes.
 The unfortunate reality is that the number of roadway crashes increased from 2011-2014 across Metro Atlanta.
 The numbers are highest in Fulton County (55,833 roadway crashes in 2014).
 In 2014 alone, 77 people died on streets in Fulton County; 25 of whom were pedestrians.
 None of them should have died while trying to get to where they were going.